AlansCodeLog/template-lib/README.md

 My template repo for typescript libraries.
 I have found myself setting up the same things over and over again so I decided to create a small template.
 It includes:

 - typedoc for generating docs
+- vite for builds with:
+	- proper types output (with path aliases and baseUrl imports mapped to the correct paths)
-- vite for builds and vitest for tests
+- vitest for tests
 - build/coverabe/docs/release github actions
 - semantic release and commitlint for handling releases
 - husky for handling git hooks